ArthurGareginyan/my-custom-functions/readme.txt

 * Unlimited number of fields
 * Automatic backup of all functions to a file
-* Ability to temporary disable the certain function
+* Ability to temporarily disable the certain function
 * Ability to collapse/expand the certain fields with code
 * Well documented